KWANGA ARCHITECTURE

 New works from the Kwanga series are now exhibited and for sale at Latitudes Art Fair 2020.
 Visit:

-'Colonial statues and monuments did not serve primarily as aesthetic artifacts destined for the embellishment of towns or the living environment.
-From start to finish, they served as manifestations of the absolute arbitrariness of colonial power, whose foundations were already visible in the ways in which the wars of conquest and “pacification” were carried out, and armed uprisings quelled.
-They were expressions of the power of disguise, sculptural extensions of a form of racial terror.
-At the same time, they were the spectacular expression of the power of destruction and theft that animated the entire colonial project.
-But, above all, there is no domination without a cult of spirits—in this case, the dog-spirit, pig-spirit, the spirit of the riffraff that is so characteristic of all imperialism, past and present.
-The cult of spirits always requires a means of conjuring up the dead—a necromancy and a geomancy.'
+"Colonial statues and monuments were not primarily aesthetic artefacts intended to embellish towns or living environments.
+From start to finish, they were manifestations of the absolute arbitrariness of colonial power, the foundations of which were visible in the wars of conquest and 'pacification' and in how armed uprisings were quelled.
+They were expressions of power disguised as art, a form of racial terror in sculptural form.
+At the same time, they were a spectacular expression of the destructive and exploitative nature of the colonial project.
+Above all, however, domination requires a cult of spirits — in this case, the dog spirit, the pig spirit, and the spirit of the riffraff, which is so characteristic of all imperialism, past and present.
+A cult of spirits always requires a means of conjuring up the dead — a necromancy and a geomancy.'

 (Critique of Black Reason, Achille Mbembe)

-Kwanga works here on the molecular level of spacial reality.
-It reprograms spacial architecture to produce trans / fluid social architectures.
-The cult of living, of fluidity, is celebrated here.'
+Kwanga operates on the molecular level of spatial reality.
+It reprograms spatial architecture to produce trans/fluid social architectures.